Soft-Dev-Track/12.csharp.OOP/README.md

 #### Instructions

 1. **Book Class**
  - Create a class called `Book` with the following properties:
-     - `Title` (string)
+    - `Title` (string): The title of the book.
-     - `Author` (string)
+    - `Author` (string): The author of the book.
+    - `Genre` (string): The genre of the book.
-     - `IsBorrowed` (boolean, indicating if the book is borrowed)
+    - `IsBorrowed` (bool): Indicates if the book is currently borrowed.
-   - Add a constructor to initialize the title and author of a book, setting `IsBorrowed` to `false` by default.
+   - Add a constructor to initialize the title, author, and genre of a book, setting `IsBorrowed` to `false` by default.
    - Add a method `Borrow()` that checks if the book is already borrowed.
-If it is not, set `IsBorrowed` to `true` and indicate that the book has been borrowed.
-If the book is already borrowed, display an appropriate message.
+If it is not, set `IsBorrowed` to `true` and display a message indicating that the book has been borrowed.
+If the book is already borrowed, display a message that it’s unavailable.
+   - Add a method `ReturnBook()` to set `IsBorrowed` to `false` and indicate that the book has been returned.

 2. **Library Class**
    - Create a class called `Library` with a list of books (`List<Book> Books`).
+   - Add methods to:
-   - Add a method `AddBook(Book book)` to add a book to the list.
+    - `AddBook(Book book)`: Add a book to the list.
-   - Add a method `ListBooks()` to display all books in the library, showing their status (borrowed or available).
+    - `ListBooks()`: Display all books in the library, showing their title, author, genre, and status (borrowed or available).
+    - `ListBooksByGenre(string genre)`: Display all books of a specified genre.
-   - Add a method `BorrowBook(string title)` to search for a book by title.
-If the book is found and is not already borrowed, it is borrowed by calling its `Borrow()` method.
+    - `BorrowBook(string title)`: Search for a book by title.
+If the book is found and not borrowed, call its `Borrow()` method.
+Otherwise, display a message that it’s unavailable.
+    - `ReturnBook(string title)`: Search for a book by title and, if it’s borrowed, call its `ReturnBook()` method to make it available again.

+3. **Patron Class**
+   - Create a `Patron` class to represent a library user with the following properties:
+    - `Name` (string): The name of the patron.
+    - `BorrowedBooks` (List<Book>): A list of books borrowed by this patron.
+   - Add methods to:
+    - `BorrowBook(Book book)`: Add a book to the `BorrowedBooks` list.
+    - `ReturnBook(Book book)`: Remove a book from `BorrowedBooks`.

+4. **Library System Class**
+   - Create a `LibrarySystem` class to manage patrons and the library with the following properties:
+    - `Library` (Library): An instance of the Library class.
+    - `Patrons` (List<Patron>): A list of patrons.
+   - Add methods to:
+    - `AddPatron(Patron patron)`: Add a patron to the system.
+    - `BorrowBook(string patronName, string title)`: Search for the patron by name and borrow the book by title, if available.
+    - `ReturnBook(string patronName, string title)`: Search for the patron by name and return the book by title, if it’s borrowed by the patron.
+    - `ListBorrowedBooks(string patronName)`: Display all books currently borrowed by a specific patron.

-3. **Main Class**
+5. **Main Class**
-   - In the `Main` method, create an instance of `Library`.
+   - In the `Main` method:
+    - Create an instance of `LibrarySystem`.
     - Add a few books to the library.
-   - Display the list of books.
-   - Try to borrow a book.
-   - Re-display the list to verify the book's borrowed status.
+    - Register some patrons.
+    - Borrow and return books for patrons, and display borrowed books.
+    - Use `ListBooksByGenre` to display books by genre.

 ### 2.Student Management System

-#### Context
-You will create a simple Student Management System where you can add, display, and manage students' grades in different subjects.

-#### Instructions

 1. **Student Class**
    - Create a class called `Student` with the following properties:
-     - `Name` (string) – the name of the student.
+     - `Name` (string): The name of the student.
-     - `Age` (int) – the student’s age.
+     - `Age` (int): The student’s age.
-     - `Grades` (Dictionary<string, int>) – a dictionary where each key is a subject (string) and each value is a grade (int).
+     - `Grades` (List<Grade>): A list of grades, where each grade includes a subject and a score.
-   - Add a constructor to initialize the student’s name and age.
-Initialize `Grades` as an empty dictionary.
+   - Add a constructor to initialize the student’s name and age, with an empty list for `Grades`.
+   - Add methods to:
-   - Add a method `AddGrade(string subject, int grade)` to add a grade for a specific subject.
-If the subject already exists in the dictionary, update the grade.
+     - `AddGrade(string subject, int score)`: Add a grade for a specific subject.
+If a grade for the subject already exists, update the score.
-   - Add a method `GetAverageGrade()` to calculate and return the average grade across all subjects.
+     - `GetAverageGrade()`: Calculate and return the student’s average grade across all subjects.
+     - `ListGrades()`: Display the student’s grades for each subject.

+2. **Grade Class**
+   - Create a class called `Grade` with the following properties:
+     - `Subject` (string): The name of the subject.
+     - `Score` (int): The grade or score the student received.
+   - Use this class to represent individual grades within the `Grades` list in the `Student` class.

-2. **School Class**
+3. **School Class**
-   - Create a class called `School` with a list of students (`List<Student> Students`).
+   - Create a class called `School` with a list of students (`List<Student>`).
+   - Add methods to:
-   - Add a method `AddStudent(Student student)` to add a new student to the list.
+     - `AddStudent(Student student)`: Add a new student to the list.
-   - Add a method `ListStudents()` that displays all students’ names, ages, and average grades.
+     - `ListStudents()`: Display all students with their names, ages, and average grades.
-   - Add a method `FindStudent(string name)` that searches for a student by name.
-If found, display their grades in each subject and their average grade.
+     - `FindStudent(string name)`: Search for a student by name.
+If found, display their grades for each subject and their average grade.
+     - `ListTopStudents(int topN)`: Display the top N students with the highest average grades.

+4. **SchoolReport Class**
+   - Create a class called `SchoolReport` to generate reports for students with the following methods:
+     - `GenerateReportCard(Student student)`: Generate a detailed report card for a single student, listing their grades and average grade.
+     - `GenerateOverallReport(School school)`: Generate a summary report of all students in the school, showing each student’s name, age, and average grade.

-3. **Main Class**
+5. **Main Class**
-   - In the `Main` method, create an instance of `School`.
+   - In the `Main` method:
+     - Create an instance of `School`.
-   - Add a few students to the school and add grades for multiple subjects.
+     - Add a few students with grades in multiple subjects.
-   - Display the list of all students with their average grades.
+     - Use `ListStudents()` to display a list of all students with their average grades.
-   - Search for a specific student by name and display their detailed grade report.
+     - Use `FindStudent()` to look up a specific student by name and display their grade report.
+     - Use `ListTopStudents()` to display the top N students with the highest average grades.
+     - Generate a detailed report for a specific student and an overall report for the school.

 ### 3. Advanced Task Management System